 Overall, Adobe Premiere Pro is the best video editing software currently on the market as it is regarded the industry standard by most, price can be varied based on your subscription, and it can be trialled prior to purchase.

-Furthermore, it provides all the features of the other programs but with more input and output formats available due to its accessibility on both Mac and Windows.
+Furthermore, with amazing Premiere Pro templates you can choose from, it provides all the features of the other programs.
+It provides all the features of the other programs but with more input and output formats available due to its accessibility on both Mac and Windows.

 Finally, as an Adobe product, Premiere Pro has a relatively well-designed interface and layout which helps to increase its ease of use.